-Figure C6.
-2 GHG emission intensity of scope 3, NLP-managed equity and corporate bonds
+Figure C6.1 Carbon footprint of scope 1 and 2, NLP-managed equity, corporate bonds and real estate

 NLP monitors the possible future impact of climate change and the transition to a less carbon-intensive economy in several ways.
-For listed equities and corporate bonds, NLP has integrated the MSCI Climate VaR into its investment monitoring and reporting.
+For listed equities and corporate bonds, NLP has integrated the MSCI Climate VaR10 into its investment monitoring and reporting.
 NLP uses a variety of climate scenarios based on different Integrated Assessment Models and transition pathways.
-The primary set of scenarios consists of three different scenarios developed by the Network for Greening the Financial System (NGFS); a 1.5°C Divergent Net Zero scenario, a 2°C Orderly scenario and a 3°C Nationally Determined Contributions scenario.
-For a description of the three scenarios, please see Appendix 2.
+The primary set of scenarios consists of three different scenarios developed by the Network for Greening the Financial System (NGFS); a 1.5°C Net Zero Orderly scenario, a 2°C Orderly scenario and a 3°C Nationally Determined Contributions scenario.